 Textile also offers a powerful but easy-to-learn set of commands with which to format text, define structures such as lists, headers and blockquotes, and insert links and images.

-The setting you choose here becomes the default for excerpt and body markup on the Write administration panel.
+The setting you choose here becomes the default for excerpt and body markup on the Write panel.
 You can choose to allow complete Textile processing, to convert line breaks into HTML paragraph markers or not convert any text at all.

 Use DNS lookup in visitor logs?